 In 1924, on 8 acres of land the Fort Wayne Hospital and Sanitarium, at 1640 Spy Run Avenue was established by Doctor Stamets.
 See biography of Henry Stamets, M.D. in Indiana, One Hundred and Fifty Years of American Development, Volume 3.
 The building is now the Shepherd’s House

 .
 Lonnie Cox the executive director of the Shepard's House posted a Comment stating: when it was discussed September 14, 2018 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 The building you're talking about is now the Shepherds House property, a transitional living center primarily for veterans suffering from alcohol/ drug issues many with symptoms from PTSD and some non vets with the same.
 When we bought the building it was called the Landmark and served as an office building.
 It was originally built as the "Knight Mansion", a very prominent, in today's dollars, billionaire family.
 The Knights were the parents of movie star Carole Lombard's mother, in fact somewhere there's an old newspaper article describing the beautiful wedding of her and Carole's father in the parlor, which is now our office.
 At some point later it was turned into a holistic hospital.
 I'm not sure of the date but it was eventually bought by contractor J. R. Miller and Nancy ("Honeytree") Miller who upgraded the building to code then sold to Greg Pelosi for office space, which it remained until we bought it.
 I had heard that at one time there was a horse racetrack where the apartment buildings are next door that extended all the way down to the river.
 There was a lot of historical action going on around that area in the old days...the old house across the street was the home of Fort Wayne's first mayor, the whole area was the battlegrounds with the early Indian tribe and also many Indian burial grounds throughout.